 Days later, they parked up on the kerb.
 Fresh flowers for her mother’s grave in hand.
 A cigarette ready to be lit in his.
 To the left of her mother’s resting place, synthetic grass lay across another freshly dug grave signalling someone’s barely born but silent grief.
 Tufts of lime green adorned with wreaths left by folk with whom she would form an unavoidable remaining-lifetime bond.
 She had already struck up a companionable silence with the mother of the teenage girl laid to rest on the right.
 Sudden Adult Death Syndrome.
 The last time she spent time in this woman’s company was in the primary school yard of their girlhood.

 “Oh my God.
-Look”, her husband shouted inspecting the neighbouring grave closer.
+Look”, her husband shouted inspecting the name on neighbouring grave closer.
 “It’s him”.

 Rest In Peace.

 A child of the ’80s.
 Date of death the same as the night she was awakened from her sleeplessness.
-He had chosen somewhere remote to put an end to the unbearable hurt he was under.
+He had chosen somewhere remote to put an end to it all.
+Whatever it all was.

 “You know they thought it was you that night.
 They were coming to break the news to me”